 This 550W power supply comes with an 80 Plus Bronze rating with a reported 85% efficiency rating at 50% load.
 Many budget power supplies are noisy under load, but the S21III surprised us with its quiet 120mm fan.
 Even under a high load, it stayed relatively silent and unobtrusive.
-This a PSU that simply does its job with no need of recognition.
+This is a PSU that simply does its job with no need for recognition.

 The only major downside that we could find is that the non-modular cable will make cable management more difficult, but this is not uncommon with budget power supplies.
 All in all this is one of our favorite PSUs under $100.

 EVGA is a well known brand in the gaming PC space.
 Founded in 1999, EVGA started as a motherboard and GPU company but has since expanded to producing PSUs and a variety of other PC components.
 Known for quality and budget-friendly products, EVGA is our second choice in our top 5 PSU brands.

 They boast a similar warranty as the other brands with most PSUs around 3-5 years, and a handful with 7 to 10 year warranties.
 If you do need to make use of one of their warranties, EVGA has some of the best customer service available.

 They also offer their famous Step Up program which allows gamers to easily upgrade a component within 90 days of purchasing.
 As new products are constantly being released, this will allow you to return and upgrade your EVGA component with relative ease.

 ”Best Premium PSU From EVGA”